-The car involved is a 2007 Chevrolet Impala.
-VIN of the vehicle was 2G1WT58N37_.
 I bought this vehicle used 17 months ago and have had intermitten problem with seatbelt but yesterday the seat belt would not buckle into latch on driver's side at all, checked for debris, coins in the way, not there.
 The red release latch will not release and pop back open so that it can accept the buckle.
 I called the dealer and he said there are no recalls for this item and I can bring it in and pay $106.
 00 for them just to look at it.
 I am going to try and find the parts to fix it myself.
-This issue happened on Oct.
-2, 2013.

 See all problems of the 2007 Chevrolet Impala.

-The vehicle involved was a 2006 Chevrolet Impala.
-The VIN of the problem Impala is 2G1WT58K46_.
 During normal use the driver's seat belt buckle will not enter into the latch so the seat belt cannot be fastened.
 This is not yet repaired.
 The dealer states this is not a no charge repair of this critical safety item (dealer estiamted $180 to $200 to replace).
 Is this in accordance with NHTSA rules and requirements for seat belts?.
-This problem occurred on Friday, February 15, 2013.

 I own a 2008 Chevrolet Impala.
 Today 11/03/2012 while driving to work the check engine light came on with a message indicating "engine power reduced".
 I researched the issue and discovered the accelerator pedal sensor is malfunctioning and this causes the message and check engine to appear.
 This sensor affects the cars drivability and causes limited speed in the vehicle.
 I looked on google and there are several complaints regarding the same issue.
-I guess no one has reported it but it seems very common amongst Chevrolet Impala model cars 2006 and up.
-It was 11/03/12 when this seat belt issue occurred..
+I guess no one has reported it but it seems very common amongst Chevrolet Impala model cars 2006 and up. .
 Read more...

-The vehicle was a 2011 Chevrolet Impala.
+The contact owns a 2011 Chevrolet Impala.
 The contact stated that the front passenger seat belt seized and the passenger could not move around freely in the seat when the seat belt was buckled.
 The failure occurred almost every time the front passenger seat belt was operated.
 The vehicle was taken to an authorized dealer and the contact was informed that the seat belt was operating as designed.
 The vehicle was not repaired.
 The manufacturer was made aware of the failure and offered no assistance.
 The failure mileage was 11,000.
 The VIN was unavailable.
-This seat belt problem happened on Thursday, March 1, 2012.

 See all problems of the 2011 Chevrolet Impala.